alexmkio/unq-converter/README.md

 # Unqork Converter

-Unqork Converter is an application designed to help the software engineers on the Style team at Unqork convert urls from one form to another.
+Unqork Converter is an application designed to help the software engineers on the Styles team at Unqork convert urls from one form to another.

 The application is deployed [here](https://unqork-converter.vercel.app/)